trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 The order of the workflow and basic moves follow a logical pattern: The project must be created first.
 Curves can be added at any time.
 The background grid can be added any time to the project.
-A mesh is ususally generated after the model (curves) and background grid are completed.
+A mesh is usually generated after the model (curves) and background grid are completed.

 To generate a mesh using HQMTool you